Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Characters and Groups/Kazka.md

 Kazka Zamir
-Basic: Male Purple Skinned Tiefling with Yellow Eyes Age:45
+Basic: Male Purple Skinned Tiefling with Yellow Eyes
+Age: 38
 Appearance: Black and white, long messy hair. unkempt beard. yellow eyes. emaciated. handsome but sickly. stringy muscles but strong medium build.

 Attire: ragged beige robes, ripped and sewn green backpack.

 Occupation: Retired Mercenary.
 Washed up and forgotten hero.
 Spends his time drinking and doing odd jobs for silver coins.

 Reputation: An approachable man, but known to be antisocial.
+1 in every 30 people he comes across recognize him.
+The older adventurers may refer to him as 'Kavik's Kid' in a respectable tone.
+A few townspeople look up to him.
+Some newer adventurers would even say that he inspired them to join the guild.

-Residence: A small room in a cellar of a dangerous tavern.
+Residence: A small room in a cellar of a dangerous tavern on a bad side of town.
 It has a separate entrance for him.

 Backstory: He was a famous adventurer 25 years ago, but the magical cost of his patron gave him unforeseen pain and suffering with every use of the patron's powers, as per their unspoken contract.
 Childhood: He was raised in a small settlement, [[Aralon]].
 To a former adventurer father (Kavik) and grew up wealthy.
 Teenage Years: When he was old enough, his father Kavik exposed him to [[The Patron]], the source of Kavik's power.
 Adventuring Years: Around the age of 18, Kazka joined the [[Adventurers Guild]], where he met the members of his band to leave Aralon.
 His bandmates slowly died out due to the patron's cost.
 Fumir left Kazka in the middle of the night, when they were sharing a bed together and looking out from a tower that overlooked a city.
 His Decline: Kazka has since been a washed up hero.
 He is now around 39 years old and spends his time drinking and doing odd jobs.
 They became famous as "The Band," but bad luck from his patron caused the deaths of his teammates.
 Kazka realized his powers were a curse and stopped using them, becoming a drunk and wandering from town to town.